lockss/lockss-rtd-manual/docs/appendix/lcap-ssl.rst

 .. note::

-   The Classic LOCKSS system (version 1.x) does not support PKCS12, so if building keystores for a network that includes classic LOCKSS nodes, JCEKS should be selected.
+   LOCKSS 1.x does not support PKCS12, so if building keystores for a network that includes any LOCKSS 1.x nodes, JCEKS should be selected.

 --------------------
 Generating Keystores